Wal-Mart wins final go-ahead for Massmart deal

 "I think this is something we can welcome on the question of conditions," SACCAWU spokesman Mike Abrahams told reporters.
 "The judgment says they are not satisfied with the conditions that the Tribunal has agreed upon."

-Shares of Massmart were little changed after the ruling, down 0.09 percent at 172.34 rand at 1412 GMT.
-The benchmark Top-40 index .JTOPI was also little changed.
+Shares of Massmart were little changed after the ruling, up 0.3 percent at 173.01 rand.
+The benchmark Top-40 index .JTOPI was also flat.

 (Writing by David Dolan; Editing by Mark Potter)